Authenticate your backend services with Cubewire using OAuth 2.0 client credentials.

 Authorization: Bearer {access_token}

-curl -X GET https://api.cubewire.io/api/v1/vaults \
+curl -X GET https://api.cubewire.com/api/v1/vaults \

 -H "Authorization: Bearer YOUR_ACCESS_TOKEN" \